neuron-vision/shoreshnizer/README.md

 2. A good tokenizer is a quantization function which reduces dimensionality with minimum signal loss and should be estimated by reconstruction loss.

-3. The tokenizer might separate same root to 2 different roots due to language unusual roots which is an acceptable error thats leads to a slight increase in dimensionality size but is not as bad as grouping 2 unrelated roots together.
+3. The tokenizer may occasionally split the same root into two different roots due to uncommon linguistic variations.
+While this is an acceptable error, it results in a slight increase in the size of the dimensionality.
+However, it is still preferable to the alternative of incorrectly grouping together two unrelated roots.

-4. The tokenizer alone cannot classify clusters other than the root (prefix, infix, suffix) due to missing context.
-This task should be left to the neural network that will use the tokens.
+4. The tokenizer, on its own, lacks the ability to classify clusters beyond the root (prefix, infix, suffix) due to the absence of contextual information.
+Therefore, it is necessary to delegate this task to the neural network, which can effectively utilize the tokens and employ contextual understanding for accurate classification.

 # The input space size and its reduction.

-Estimated number of possible permutations:
+The approximate count of potential permutations:

 | Cluster     |  #uniques      | #bits  |  possibilities  |
 | :----------- | :------------: |  ----- | :------------: |